I purchased my first K5/Jimmy September 2019

 Pretty sure my trans pan gasket was mashed from sitting on a jack and block of wood with the weight on it.
 So I’m planning to have that fixed today as well.

-Still has an exhaust leak in the passenger side I’ll have to address as well.
+Still has an exhaust leak at the passenger side collector I’ll have to address as well.

 We are getting closer to being back on the road.
 Hopefully by tomorrow 11/30/19 I can take it for a quick test.